 At the beginning of a sailing session, Instructors should make every effort to launch the boat(s) they are responsible for as quickly as possible.
-If a problem occurs which will cause a significant delay, the SI or acting SI must be informed.
+If a problem occurs which will cause a significant delay, the SI must be informed.